 Frequently Asked Questions

+Can I use a different cut of beef?
 Chuck steak is ideal, but beef brisket or shin of beef also work well.
 Avoid lean cuts like sirloin as they dry out during slow cooking.

-Yes.
-Brown the meat, vegetables, and gravy on the hob first, then cook on low for 7 to 8 hours or high for 4 to 5 hours.
+Can I make this stew in a slow cooker?
+Yes, brown the meat, vegetables, and gravy on the hob first, then transfer everything to the slow cooker.
+Cook on low for 7 to 8 hours or high for 4 to 5 hours.

+How do I thicken the gravy if it is too thin?
 Mix one tablespoon of cornflour with two tablespoons of cold water and stir it into the simmering stew.
 Cook for another minute or two until it thickens.

+How does Delia’s beef stew compare to Jamie Oliver’s?
 Jamie’s version skips browning the meat and uses a lemon-rosemary gremolata for freshness.
-Delia’s is more traditional British, with seared meat, browned flour gravy, and beef dripping for a richer, deeper flavour.
+Delia’s is more traditional, with seared meat, browned flour gravy, and beef dripping for a richer flavour.

-In British cooking the terms are used interchangeably.
-You may also enjoy Delia’s beef bourguignon, which is a French-style stew with red wine, bacon, and mushrooms.
+Is beef stew the same as beef casserole?
+In British cooking the terms are used interchangeably, both meaning meat and vegetables slow-cooked in a sauce.
+You may also enjoy Delia’s beef bourguignon, a French-style stew with red wine, bacon, and mushrooms.

 Delia Smith Beef Stew Recipe